ministryofjustice/security-guidance/docs/glossary.md

 -   **Phishing**

     Untargeted mass emails sent to many individuals.
 The email typically asks for sensitive information, or encourages you to visit fake websites, or to send money.
+For more information, refer to the [phishing guide](phishing-guide.md).

 <a name="problem"></a>